ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 intently, their faces grim and determined.
 The stakes had been raised considerably.

-Auror Hawthorne finished her briefing, her gaze sweeping across the faces of her team.
+Isabelle finished her briefing, her gaze sweeping across the faces of her team.
 "Any questions?" she asked.

 A few hands went up, and she addressed each question with precision and clarity.
 When the last question was answered, she nodded firmly.